gardener/documentation/website/documentation/tutorials/oidc-login/_index.md

           - --oidc-extra-scope=email,offline_access,profile
     ```

-To test our OIDC-based authentication, context `shoot--project--mycluster` of `~/.kube/config-oidc` is used in a later step.
+To test our OIDC-based authentication, the context `shoot--project--mycluster` of `~/.kube/config-oidc` is used in a later step.
 For now, continue to use the configuration `~/.kube/config` with administration rights for your cluster.

-## Configure the shoot cluster
+## Configure the Shoot Cluster

 Modify the shoot cluster YAML as follows, using the client ID and the domain (as issuer) from the settings of the client application you created in Auth0: